 Also, learn about the Kubernetes Gateway API. it provides advanced features over Ingress.

-Once you understand the basics of these objects, you can try deploying an end-to-end application on Kubernetes.
+Once you understand the basics of these objects, you can try deploying an end-to-end microservices application on Kubernetes.
+Start with simple use cases and gradually increase complexity.

 I would suggest you get a domain name and try setting up a microservice application from scratch and host it on your domain.